Anomaly indicators for topological orders with $U(1)$ and time-reversal symmetry: Conclusion

 For the particular indicator $\eta_4$, we can make an educated guess about the correct partition function interpretation.
 This guess is based on a comparison of our results for $\eta_4$ with the effective actions for SPT phases studied by Kapustin in Ref.~\onlinecite{kapustin1}.
 Specifically, we conjecture that $\eta_4$ is the partition function for the bulk SPT phase on the manifold $X=\mathbb{RP}^2\times S^2$ and in the presence of a background $U(1)$ gauge field $A_{2\pi}$ that has $2\pi$ flux through the $S^2$ factor, $\int_{S^2} F_{2\pi} = 2\pi$, where $F_{2\pi}=dA_{2\pi}$.
 We can express this as \beq \eta_4= \mathcal{Z}_{A_{2\pi}}(\mathbb{RP}^2\times S^2)\ , \eeq where the subscript indicates that we consider the partition function on $\mathbb{RP}^2\times S^2$ and in the presence of $A_{2\pi}$.
 The evidence for this conjecture is as follows: consider the four topological orders analyzed in Table~\ref{tab:U1-times-T-bosons}.
 These topological orders are believed to live on the surfaces of the four root phases in the $(\mathbb{Z}_2)^4$ classification of bosonic SPT phases with $U(1)\times\ZT$ symmetry.
 In Ref.~\onlinecite{kapustin1}, Kapustin proposed effective actions $S_j[X,A]$, $j=1,\dots,4$, for these four root phases, where the notation indicates that $S_j[X,A]$ depends on the data of the manifold $X$ and background gauge field $A$.
 The partition function for root phase $j$ on $X$ and in the presence of $A$ is then given by $e^{iS_j[X,A]}$.
 Assuming these effective actions are correct, Eq.~\eqref{eq:eta-4-pf} predicts that the partition function $\mathcal{Z}_{A_{2\pi}}(\mathbb{RP}^2\times S^2)$ should give the same result as $\eta_4$ evaluated on the corresponding surface topological order.
 To check this, note that Table~\ref{tab:U1-times-T-bosons} shows that $\eta_4 = -1$ for the topological order ETMC, and $\eta_4 = 1$ for the other three topological orders.
 Likewise, one can check that $S_4[\mathbb{RP}^2\times S^2,A_{2\pi}]=\pi$, where $S_4[X,A]= \pi\int_X w_1^2 \wedge \frac{F}{2\pi}$ is the effective action corresponding to ETMC, while $S_j[\mathbb{RP}^2\times S^2,A_{2\pi}]=0$ for $j=1,2,3$.
 In other words, $\mathcal{Z}_{A_{2\pi}}(\mathbb{RP}^2\times S^2)=-1$ for the root phase that can host ETMC on its boundary, while $\mathcal{Z}_{A_{2\pi}}(\mathbb{RP}^2\times S^2)=1$ for the other three root phases.
 This matching strongly suggests that Eq.~\eqref{eq:eta-4-pf} is correct, but it would be interesting to find a proof.

 \acknowledgements

 We thank M. Barkeshli for a discussion about the partition function interpretation of the indicator $\eta_4$, and M. Metlitski for a discussion about the $T_{96}$ topological order from Ref.~\onlinecite{metlitski2014}.
+We thank Seth Musser for pointing out an error in an earlier version of our proof that $\nti = 1$ for Abelian topological orders.
 M.F.L. and M.L. acknowledge the support of the Kadanoff Center for Theoretical Physics at the University of Chicago.
 This research was supported in part by NSF DMR-1254741.
+M.F.L was supported by the Simons Foundation through the ``Ultra-Quantum Matter'' Simons Collaboration.